general-patches/general-patches/README.md

 ## Hi there 👋

-🔭 I’m currently working on a mini project at the University of Pretoria.
+🔭 My name is Gianni Volpi.

-🌱 I’m currently studying Applied Maths and Computer Science.
+🌱 I’m currently studying Applied Maths and Computer Science at the University of Pretoria.

+⚡ Some of my interests include: coding, drones, 3D printers, basically anything mechanical and of course, Lego.

 📫 My LinkedIn profile: www.linkedin.com/in/gianni-volpi
 <!--